gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

-In this Guide, we go through several examples of how to use `gr.ChatInterface` with popular LLM libraries.
+In this Guide, we go through several examples of how to use `gr.ChatInterface` with popular LLM libraries and API providers.

+We will cover the following libraries and API providers:

+* langchain
+* llama_index
+* openai
+* anthropic
+* together
+* sambanova
+*

 ## A `langchain` example